Research in Practice

 A five year project to integrate Inuit traditional knowledge and western science to research climate change impacts.

 At the Sustainability Research Centre, our goal is to help regions transition towards sustainability.
 Our collaborative, transdisciplinary approach is focused on understanding the relationships between people, place and change, and is broadly aligned with the fields of human geography and environmental management.

-Our researchers include about 30 staff and almost 50 higher degree by research students.
+Our researchers include about 30 staff and 50 higher degree by research students.
 We also lead USC’s sustainability teaching programs.

 SRC news via USC